 AP Exclusive: Undercover spy targeted Kaspersky critics

-LONDON (AP) — Keir Giles' first thought was that the man's cheap-looking suit didn't seem right for a private equity executive.
+LONDON (AP) — Keir Giles' first thought was that the man's suit looked too cheap for a private equity executive.
 The man seated in front of him at the London hotel claimed to live in Hong Kong, but didn't seem overly familiar with the city.
 Then there was the awkward conversation, which kept returning to one topic in particular: the Russian antivirus firm Kaspersky Lab.

 He also asked Giles to repeat himself or speak louder so persistently that Giles said he began wondering "whether I should be speaking into his tie or his briefcase or wherever the microphone was."

-The Associated Press has learned that the mysterious man, who said his name was Lucas Lambert, spent several months last year investigating critics of Kaspersky Lab, organizing at least four meetings with cybersecurity experts in London and New York.
+The Associated Press has learned that the mysterious man who presented himself as a private equity partner named Lucas Lambert spent several months last year investigating critics of the Kaspersky Lab, organizing at least four meetings with cybersecurity experts in London and New York.

 Giles said he met with Lambert twice last year, ostensibly to discuss Giles speaking at a cybersecurity conference that Lambert's company was organizing.
-But Lambert seemed far more interested in finding out whether anyone had been paid to publicly undermine Kaspersky.
+But he said Lambert seemed far more interested in asking whether anyone had been paid to publicly undermine Kaspersky.

 Kaspersky Lab declined to answer questions from the AP about whether it had any involvement with the meetings.